giovanniboscu/continuous-section-field/actions-examples/histwin/csf_to_openfast/OpenFAST_analysis_desc.md

 These files together define a complete structural simulation case for OpenFAST.

+The tower distributed properties (`TMassDen`, `TwFAStif`, `TwSSStif`) are not defined manually.
+They are generated automatically from the CSF geometry model by `csf_to_openfast.py`.
+See `readme.md` for the full generation workflow.

 ---

-## Reference wording
+## Summary

-The following wording is directly consistent with the OpenFAST documentation:

-> This workflow prepares a minimal OpenFAST structural case for a time-domain structural-dynamics simulation using ElastoDyn.
+This workflow prepares a minimal OpenFAST structural case for a time-domain structural-dynamics simulation using ElastoDyn.
 ElastoDyn defines the structural modeling options, geometry, initial conditions, masses, inertias, tower data, and outputs required to simulate the structural response of the system.

+Aerodynamic and inflow loads are disabled.
+The simulation captures the free decay response of the tower from a small initial fore-aft displacement, using tower properties derived automatically from the CSF continuous geometry model.

 ---